spxp/spxp-specs/info/FeatureIdeaCollection.md

 profile needs to go through the process of key revocation anyway and establish trust in the new signing key.
 We do not know yet if we need a secondary mechanism that performs a key rollover while the key has not been compromised.
 This also includes the question if the profile key needs to have a validity period.

-##### Profile relocation
-We only define that the profile signing key takes precedence over the profile URI, but we do not give any procedures or examples how a profile can actually seamlessly move from one URI to another.

 ##### Approved friendship announcements
 In the current version, a profile simply publishes a list of profile URIs it considers "friends".
 But there is no